lipp/zbus/README.md

 	 -- the expression to match
           '^echo$',
-	  -- the callback gets passed in the matched url, in this case always 'echo', -- and the unserialized argument string
+	  -- the callback gets passed in the matched url, in this case always 'echo', -- and the unserialized argument data
           function(url,...)
 		print(url,...)
 		return ...